manoctriver/L03430T/README.md

 # L0R430T - LoRaBot ESPHome Project

-A comprehensive ESPHome-based long-range radio communication system for robot control using LoRa technology and Bluetooth HID input.
+A comprehensive ESPHome-based long-range radio communication system for robot control using LoRa technology and Bluetooth HID or PC host as input.

 ## Project Overview